Gagankhurana-12/E-Commerce_Website/frontend/README.md

-# Follow Along E-Commerce Website

-## Key Features

-### 1. REST API
-- Implements RESTful principles for efficient client-server communication.
-- Endpoints for managing products, users, and orders.

-### 2. MERN Stack
-- Built with MongoDB, Express.js, React, and Node.js.
-- Ensures scalability, performance, and a seamless full-stack experience.

-### 3. Order Handling
-- Streamlined order processing from cart to checkout.
-- Real-time updates for order status and inventory management.

-### 4. Product Listing & Management
-- Features for adding, editing, and removing products.
-- Search and filter functionality for an optimized user experience.

-### 5. User Authentication
-- Secure authentication with JWT.
-- Role-based access control for users and admins.

----

-## Milestone 2 Progress 🚀

-### ✅ Project Setup
-- Structured the project with separate frontend and backend directories.
-- Initialized a React app for the frontend and a Node.js server for the backend.

-### ✅ Tooling & Configuration
-- Configured Tailwind CSS for modern and responsive styling.
-- Added useful extensions to improve development efficiency.

-### ✅ Login Page Implementation
-- Designed and developed a fully functional Login Page.
-- Ensured proper UI styling using Tailwind CSS.
-- Set up basic authentication logic to handle user login.

-This milestone laid the groundwork for the E-Commerce application by setting up the project structure and implementing the first user-facing feature.

----

-## Milestone 3 Progress 🚀

-### ✅ Backend Folder Structure
-- Organized backend code with separate folders for routes, controllers, models, and middleware.
-- Introduced `utils` and `middlewares` directories for better modularity.

-### ✅ Server Setup
-- Created a backend server using Node.js and Express.
-- Configured the server to listen on a designated port.

-### ✅ Database Connection
-- Integrated MongoDB to store and manage data.
-- Verified successful connection between the server and MongoDB.

-### ✅ Error Handling
-- Implemented a global error handler for better debugging.
-- Provided meaningful error messages for invalid requests and failed operations.

-### ✅ README Update
-- Documented Milestone 3 progress in this README file.

-This milestone focused on setting up a solid backend infrastructure to support the application’s growth and data management.

----

-## Milestone 4: Creating User Model and Controller 🚀

-### ✅ **User Model Implementation**
-- Defined a **User Schema** using Mongoose to store user details (name, email, password, etc.).
-- Implemented necessary **validations** to ensure data integrity.
-- Integrated **bcrypt** for secure password hashing.

-### ✅ **User Controller Setup**
-- Developed controller functions to:
-  - **Create new users**
-  - **Retrieve user details**
-  - **Update user information**
-  - **Delete users** if necessary
-- Handled error responses for **invalid or duplicate user entries**.

-### ✅ **Multer File Upload Integration**
-- Configured **Multer** to handle file uploads (e.g., profile pictures).
-- Implemented logic to **store and retrieve uploaded images**.
-- Ensured file validation to prevent invalid file types from being uploaded.

-### ✅ **Project Submission**
-- Pushed the updated code to GitHub.
-- Updated the README with Milestone 4 details.

-This milestone strengthened the **user management** aspect of our application, making it more robust and scalable for future enhancements.

----

-## Milestone 5: Creating the Signup Page 🚀

-### ✅ **Sign-Up Page UI Development**
-- Created the user interface for the Sign-Up page using Tailwind CSS.
-- Included fields for name, email, and password.
-- Designed the page to be user-friendly and visually appealing.

-### ✅ **Form Validation**
-- Implemented client-side form validation to ensure data quality.
-- Validated email format, password strength (e.g., minimum length), and other necessary fields.
-- Provided user-friendly error messages for invalid inputs.

-### ✅ **README Update**
-- Documented Milestone 5 progress in this README file.

-This milestone focused on creating the user registration interface and ensuring that the data entered by the user is valid before being sent to the backend.
-This improves user experience and reduces the load on the server.

----

-## Milestone 6: Backend Signup Endpoint and Password Encryption 🚀

-### ✅ **Signup Endpoint Implementation**
-- Created a new route and controller function to handle POST requests to the signup endpoint.
-- Received user data from the frontend signup form.

-### ✅ **Password Encryption**
-- Used `bcrypt` to hash the user's password before storing it in the database.
-- Ensured that passwords are never stored in plain text.

-### ✅ **User Data Storage**
-- Stored the complete user data (name, email, hashed password, etc.) in the MongoDB database.
-- Implemented error handling for duplicate entries and other potential issues.

-### ✅ **README Update**
-- Documented Milestone 6 progress in this README file.

----

-## Milestone 7: Backend Login Endpoint and Password Validation 🚀

-### ✅ **Login Endpoint Implementation**
-- Created a backend route to handle user login.
-- Accepted user credentials (email/username and password) from the frontend.

-### ✅ **User Authentication Process**
-- Retrieved the corresponding user from the database using the provided email.
-- Used `bcrypt.compare` to compare the entered password with the stored hashed password.
-- Authenticated the user and allowed login if credentials matched.

----
+🛒 Follow Along E-Commerce Website
+🚀 Key Features
+1. REST API
+Implements RESTful principles for efficient client-server communication.
+Endpoints for managing products, users, and orders.
+2. MERN Stack
+Built with MongoDB, Express.js, React, and Node.js.
+Ensures scalability, performance, and a seamless full-stack experience.
+3. Order Handling
+Streamlined order processing from cart to checkout.
+Real-time updates for order status and inventory management.
+4. Product Listing & Management
+Features for adding, editing, and removing products.
+Search and filter functionality for an optimized user experience.
+5. User Authentication
+Secure authentication with JWT.
+Role-based access control for users and admins.
+📊 Milestone Progress
+Milestone 2: Project Setup 🚀
+✅ Project Setup

+Structured the project with separate frontend and backend directories.
+Initialized a React app for the frontend and a Node.js server for the backend.
+✅ Tooling & Configuration

+Configured Tailwind CSS for modern and responsive styling.
+Added useful extensions to improve development efficiency.
+✅ Login Page Implementation

+Designed and developed a fully functional Login Page.
+Ensured proper UI styling using Tailwind CSS.
+Set up basic authentication logic to handle user login.
+Milestone 3: Backend Setup 🚀
+✅ Backend Folder Structure

+Organized backend code with separate folders for routes, controllers, models, and middleware.
+✅ Server Setup

+Created a backend server using Node.js and Express.
+✅ Database Connection

+Integrated MongoDB to store and manage data.
+✅ Error Handling

+Implemented a global error handler for better debugging.
+Milestone 4: Creating User Model and Controller 🚀
+✅ User Model Implementation

+Defined a User Schema using Mongoose.
+Integrated bcrypt for secure password hashing.
+✅ User Controller Setup

+Developed controller functions for user management.
+✅ Multer File Upload Integration

+Configured Multer to handle file uploads (e.g., profile pictures).
+Milestone 5: Creating the Signup Page 🚀
+✅ Sign-Up Page UI Development

+Designed the Sign-Up page using Tailwind CSS.
+Implemented client-side form validation.
+Milestone 6: Backend Signup Endpoint and Password Encryption 🚀 ✅ Signup Endpoint Implementation

+Created a new route to handle user registration.
+Used bcrypt to hash passwords securely.
+Milestone 7: Backend Login Endpoint and Password Validation 🚀 ✅ Login Endpoint Implementation

+Created a backend route for user login.
+Implemented password validation using bcrypt.compare.
+Milestone 8: Product Card Component and Homepage Layout 🚀 ✅ Frontend Product Card Component

+Designed and implemented a reusable Product Card component.
+Created a responsive homepage to display multiple Product Cards.
+Milestone 9: Product Input Form 🚀
+✅ Product Form Implementation

+Designed a form for adding product details.
+Integrated backend database storage with validation.
+Milestone 10: Product Schema and API Endpoint 🚀
+✅ Product Schema Implementation

+Defined a Product Schema in Mongoose.
+Implemented validation for fields like name, price, and image URL.
+✅ API Endpoint for Adding Products

+Created a POST endpoint to store product details in MongoDB.
+Ensured proper validation before saving the data.
+Milestone 11: Dynamic Product Display 🚀
+✅ Fetching Product Data

+Created an endpoint to retrieve all stored products from MongoDB.
+Implemented API call logic in the frontend to fetch data dynamically.
+✅ Displaying Products

+Passed fetched product data to the Product Card component.
+Rendered product information dynamically on the homepage.
+Milestone 12: My Products Page 🚀
+✅ Filtering Products by User Email

+Created a backend endpoint to retrieve products associated with the logged-in user's email.
+Queried the MongoDB database to fetch only those products matching the user's email.
+✅ Fetching Data on the Frontend

+Implemented an API call to request user-specific product data from the backend.
+Stored the retrieved data in the application state for dynamic rendering.
+✅ Displaying User's Products

+Passed the fetched data to the Product Card component.
+Rendered the products dynamically on the "My Products" page.
+Milestone 13: Editing Uploaded Products 🚀
+✅ Backend Update Endpoint

+Created an endpoint to receive and update product details in MongoDB.
+Implemented logic to find the product by its ID and modify the existing data.
+✅ Frontend Edit Button

+Added an Edit button to each product card.
+When clicked, it fetches the product details and auto-fills the form.
+✅ Updating Product Data

+Allowed users to modify product details directly within the form.
+Implemented a Save Changes feature to update product details in the database.
+Milestone 14: Deleting Products 🚀
+✅ Backend Delete Endpoint

+Created an endpoint to delete a product by its ID from MongoDB.
+Implemented logic to find the product and remove it from the database.
+✅ Frontend Delete Button

+Added a Delete button to each product card.
+When clicked, it sends the product ID to the server endpoint for deletion.
+✅ Updating UI After Deletion

+Ensured the product is removed from the frontend dynamically after successful deletion.
+Implemented confirmation prompts before deletion for better user experience.
+Milestone 15: Navbar Component 🚀
+✅ Creating the Navbar Component

+Designed a Nav component with links to key pages:
+Home
+My Products
+Add Product
+Cart
+✅ Making the Navbar Responsive

+Ensured the Navbar adapts to all screen sizes.
+Implemented a mobile-friendly design with a collapsible menu.
+✅ Reusing the Navbar Across Pages

+Added the Nav component to all application pages.
+Ensured smooth and intuitive navigation between different sections.